 - For supporting oral health, add 2 to 3 drops of Orange, Clove, Lemon and Thyme or Peppermint to a glass of water.
 Mix well and swish in your mouth, then spit out.
 Repeat as needed.

 - To purify and freshen your yoga mat after use, spray with a mixture of 6 drops of Tea Tree, 10 drops of Lavender, 6 drops of Orange and 6 drops of Lemon added to 4 oz. of distilled water.

 - For a penetrating respiratory rub, add 1 drop of Lemon, 2 drops of Eucalyptus and 1 drop of Rosemary into 1 tablespoon of my Organic Argan, Jojoba, Sunflower or Rose Hip Seed Oil.
 Mix together in a glass bowl and massage into chest and neck area.
 Can also be applied to your forehead, cheekbones, and nose area.

 - Need help clearing your throat?
-Add one or more drops of Frankincense to a carrier oil and massage onto your neck and chest.
+Add one or more drops of Frankincense and Clove to a carrier oil and massage onto your neck and chest.
 Be sure to add to your diffuser, too!

 - Create your own Cleansing Skin Mask by mixing together 3 drops of Tea Tree and 2 drops of Lavender with 3 tablespoons of European Clay and about a quarter cup of water.
 Apply the creamy paste to your face and neck, allow to dry for 15 minutes, then rinse with warm water.
 Finish off your rejuvenating “facial” with your choice of Organic Cupuacu Day Moisturizer, Neem Moisturizer or Acai Night Moisturizer.
 Repeat once or twice weekly as needed.